 - Must not need health care or community services that deprive Australians and permanent residents of the same

-- Must not be traveling to Australia with the intent to harass, stalk or intimidate someone
+- Must not be travelling to Australia with the intent to harass, stalk or intimidate someone

 - Must not pose a danger to any member of the Australian community

-- Must not be traveling to sow hatred or discord among members of the Australian community
+- Must not be entering the country to sow hatred or discord among members of the Australian community

-Travelers suffering from serious health conditions or diseases may be required to sign an Australian Health Undertaking to monitor their condition/disease with an Australian doctor while visiting the country.
-In some cases, travelers may be asked to submit documents verifying their good character.
-These documents can be in the form of an official letter from the traveler’s place of employment, a police clearance certificate etc.
+Austrians suffering from serious health conditions or diseases may be required to sign an Australian Health Undertaking to monitor their condition/disease with an Australian doctor while visiting the country.
+In some cases, travellers may be asked to submit documents verifying their good character.
+These documents can be in the form of an official letter from the applicant’s place of employment, a police clearance certificate etc.

-In addition to the above requirements, travelers will need to have a valid passport, email address, and debit/credit card information in order to successfully apply for and obtain their Australian eVisitor visa.
+In addition to the above requirements, petitioners will need to have a valid passport, email address, and debit/credit card information in order to successfully apply for and obtain their Australian eVisitor visa.

-Once the traveler has ascertained that they fulfill all the necessary requirements for applying for an Australian eVisitor visa, they can then proceed with the online application.
+Once the petitioner has ascertained that they fulfil all the necessary requirements for applying for an Australian eVisitor visa, they can then proceed with the online application.

-It is important for travelers to ensure that they provide accurate information while filling out the online application form, ensuring that the information provided on the form matches that shown on the applicant’s travel documents.
+It is important for travellers to ensure that they provide accurate information while filling out the online application form, ensuring that the information given on the form matches that shown on the applicant’s travel documents.
 Failure to do so or providing false information can lead to negative consequences for the applicant, including having their visa application rejected.